 The Old Farmhouse has been part of Geufron Farm for two hundred years, and it's even more welcoming today thanks to a sympathetic refresh by the owners who have made it feel comfortably modern without losing any original character.
 It's perfect for families, with space for up to nine people to sleep in four bedrooms, with sensational mountain views, and use of the farm's 20 acres.
-You can book it independently or with one of the four other holiday cottages on the estate.
+You can book it independently or with one of the five other holiday cottages on the estate.
 The beach is only a few miles away, and there are beautiful footpaths from the door, including to the nearby Peniarth Arms in Bryncrug.

 You won't know where to look first when you arrive at The Barn.
 Will you sit on the deck and drink in the stunning views over the Snowdonia countryside to Cardigan Bay?
 Or look up to the mountains and the promise of an adventure?
 Maybe the interiors will catch your attention, where attractive original features have been complemented by a recent refurbishment to offer a high standard of accommodation for up to four people in two bedrooms, making it perfect for family and friends.
 The Barn is within walking distance of a dog-friendly pub and less than three miles from Tywyn's Blue Flag Beach and the Wales Coast Path.
 There is always plenty to see and do when you stay at The Barn, no matter what the season.

 You'll lose your heart to The Old Farmhouse and Cottage, which sits in 20 private acres and has spectacular views over the Snowdonia National Park to Cardigan Bay.
 The gorgeous period farmhouse has recently been refurbished and now boasts a fresh, modern interior with plenty of 21st Century luxuries that sit comfortably alongside original 17th Century features.
 The private garden has a heated outdoor swimming pool for guests exclusive use (between May to the end of Sept), and there are stunning walks and bike rides from the gate.
-With space for up to nine people to sleep in four lovely bedrooms, and the option to rent the adjoining Little Cottage sleeping an extra two, this picturesque house is perfect for families and friends.
+With space for up to eight people to sleep in four lovely bedrooms, and the option to rent the adjoining Little Cottage sleeping an extra two, this picturesque house is perfect for families and friends.

 SOUTHWARD a three bedroom ground floor apartment, with enclosed terrace is part of the Aberdovey Hillside Village holiday cottage and apartment complex with its indoor and outdoor facilities, a peaceful place with amazing panoramic sea views, in Aberdovey/Aberdyfi just a short walk to its beaches, shops, pubs and restaurants.
 Family and dog friendly, limited mobility and wheelchair accessible.
 Great for couples looking for a unique place to stay.
 Wonderful location to enjoy exploring the delights of Snowdonia and the west Wales coast.
 Aberdovey Hillside Village has also properties that sleep 3-8 in two to four bedrooms.